Serpej/Technigo-Projects/technigo-project-library-main/README.md

 Replace this readme with your own information about the project.
 You can include things like:

 - In this assignment I built a digital library, using an array of data.
 To the data I added some filters.
+I worked in the following order:
   1. Sktech up a rough design by hand.
   2. get my containers in order.
-  3. Choose my styling
+  3. Choose my styling.
-- How you approached the task, what tools and techniques you used, and how you planned it
+  4. started making the JS needed, like objects and hover effects for the cards.

 - If you had more time, what would be next?

 ## View it live